4.2 What's the purpose of links?

 In fact, each link is a vote.
 If 5 sites link to your site that means that you've got 5 votes.
 I guess you remember what I told you about Search Engines — they're trying to think like real people.
 So they basically think, the more links you have, the better.

-Yes, Search Engines rely on many opinions, like real people.
-For instance, one of my friends is going to Rome but hasn't chosen a hotel yet.
+Yes, Search Engines rely on many opinions.
+For instance, one of my friends is going to Rome but hasn′t chosen a hotel yet.
 Maybe I could give him a piece of advice?
-I've never been to Italy, but my wife went there on business trips, and I've heard from her that she didn't like Hotel Milton Roma, but Astrid was very good — so that's what I'll tell my friend: Astrid must be good.
-But then he asks three more opinions, and other guys say that Hotel Astrid was disgusting, so he'll rather trust the majority and won't book Astrid either.
+I′ve never been to Italy, but my wife went there on business trips, and I′ve heard from her that she didn′t like Hotel Milton Roma, but Astrid was very good — so that′s what I′ll tell my friend: Astrid must be good.
+But then he asks three more opinions, and other guys say that Hotel Astrid was disgusting, so he′ll rather trust the majority and won′t book Astrid either.

 It's by the links that Google judges how important your site is.
 If many sites vote for your webpage, Search Engines think that it really has something important to offer and can be useful to Internet users.
 So Search Engines will show your webpage higher in their search results pages, thus making it easier for visitors to find.